Bogdanp/rbrepl.vim/README.md

 Start the REPL using `<leader>R` or `:RbREPLToggle<CR>`.
 Type away.
 To stop the REPL run either of those commands again.
 This will not close the buffer.

+It's possible to evaluate a file you're working on inside the REPL by running the command `:RbREPLEvalFile<CR>` on a Ruby file.